chloehylaw/chloehylaw/README.md

 ### Hi there 👋

-My name is Chloe and I'm a third year software engineering student from Canada.
+My name is Chloe and I'm a fourth year software engineering student from Canada.
 Here is some info about me!

 ⚡ Work experience:
 - Software Engineer part time at Prodapt [Remote.
 Summer 2022]
 - Software Engineer intern at Rogers [Remote.
 Winter 2022]
 - Software Developer intern at Energir [Remote.
 Fall 2021]
+- Software Developer intern at Merkur [Hybrid.
+Summer 2023]

 ✍ Students can find my school notes and documents [here](https://chloehylaw.notion.site/Concordia-Software-Engineering-7c70a78abca54184a03eaeb6b6f8a2f0).